 The Avoidant partner’s refusal to want, despite craving attention, is similar to a narcissist’s need for admiration and their simultaneous disdain for their partner’s attempts to fulfill that need.

-Curiously, after the healthy Secure-Secure pairing, this couple is the most resilient in terms of maintaining a long-term marriage.
+Curiously, this couple is the most resilient in maintaining a long-term marriage after the healthy Secure-Secure pairing.
 Neither are happy, however.
 Without a combination of individual therapy for the NPD and effective couples therapy, their painful interaction can go on forever.
-This pairing is q commonly seen Toxic Tangos.
+This pairing is commonly seen in toxic tangos.

 Anxious with the Disorganized:

-Shorthand for the Disorganized Style: Characterized by a desire for close relationships combined with a fear of intimacy and trust issues; May exhibit unpredictable or inconsistent behavior in relationships, oscillating between wanting closeness and pushing others away.
+Shorthand for the Disorganized Style: Characterized by a desire for close relationships combined with a fear of intimacy and trust issues; May exhibit unpredictable or inconsistent relationship behavior, oscillating between wanting closeness and pushing others away.

 Navigating Emotional Chaos